fall inside a hole

 J-14 Block Bridge Girder (ブロック橋げた) (1984)

 In 1984 a new stacking style of block bridge girder was produced that would open drastically new ways to play with Plarail.
-The Block Bridge Girder was widely compatible with Plarail rails and accessories, with a secure stacking mechanism that also clamps down on the top edge of rails to keep track securely fitted inside large towers.
+The Block Bridge Girder was compatible with many Plarail rails and accessories, with a secure stacking mechanism that also clamps down on the top edge of rails to keep track securely fitted inside large towers.
 Future stations, rail, and accessories expanded out the usefulness of the block pier system.
 Block piers raise Plarail rails approximately 65mm.

 These piers were first made in Japan and later Thailand in the 1990s before being replaced by the "New" Block Bridge Girder which had more rounded corners to allow more trains to pass through tight spaces in elevated setups.
+Very early examples do not have the open triangles in the corners of the archway.

 J-15 Mini Bridge Pier (ミニ橋げた) (1987/2001)